Disasters of the Partisan Prohibitions: First Disaster of the Partisan Prohibitions

 The matter came to a head in 166 over a murder case.
-Zhang Cheng (張成), a fortuneteller in Luoyang, had foretold that a general pardon would be forthcoming, and he therefore instructed his son to commit a murder.
+Zhang Cheng (張成), a fortune teller in Luoyang, had foretold that a general pardon would be forthcoming, and he therefore instructed his son to commit a murder.
 Li Ying, one of the foremost Confucian scholars in government who was serving as the governor of the capital province, arrested the Zhangs, but at this time a general pardon was issued.
 Li, in anger, disregarded the pardon and executed the Zhangs anyway.
 However, Li did not anticipate that eunuchs friendly to Zhang would then accuse Li and the other officials of encouraging university students to criticize government and the emperor.
 Emperor Huan became extremely enraged, and while Chen Fan, who was then the commander of the armed forces, opposed drastic actions, Emperor Huan disregarded his opposition and went ahead and arrested Li and two ministers, Du Mi (杜密) and Chen Xiang (陳翔), as well as some 200 university students.
 Emperor Huan also issued an arrest order for other university students—and it was this arrest order that coined the term "the partisans."
 Chen Fan continued to protest, and was removed from his post.

 The next year (167), Dou Wu submitted a humble petition requesting leniency for the partisans and tendering his resignation.
 Another official, Huo Xu (霍謣), also submitted a similar petition.
 Further, the eunuchs became concerned that the university students' interrogation logs often mentioned their own younger family members, and therefore also wanted the investigation to end.
 Therefore, under their urging, Li, Du, Chen, and the university students were released and exiled back to their original home commanderies.
 Their civil liberties were stripped for life.

 Restoration of rights under Empress Dowager Dou's regency

-Early 168, Emperor Huan died without an heir.
+In January 168, Emperor Huan died without an heir.
 Empress Dou became empress dowager and regent, and her father Dou Wu and Chen Fan became the leading officials at court.
 They selected Liu Hong (劉宏), the 12-year-old Marquess of Jieduting, as the new emperor (as Emperor Ling).
 Empress Dou continued to serve as regent.
 Under the advice of her father and Chen, she restored the rights of the partisans, and in fact made many of them imperial officials.

-Later in 168, concerned that the eunuchs were exerting too much influence with the young emperor and the empress dowager, Dou Wu and Chen entered into a plan to exterminate the leading eunuchs.
+Later in 168, concerned that the eunuchs were exerting too much influence on the young emperor and the empress dowager, Dou Wu and Chen Fan drew up a plan to exterminate the leading eunuchs.
 When word got out, the eunuchs instead incarcerated Empress Dowager Dou to get her seal and mobilized the imperial guards and had Chen arrested and executed.
 Dou Wu resisted, but was defeated after a short campaign in and near the capital, and he committed suicide.
 The eunuchs immediately removed the partisans from government and again suspended their civil liberties.